Basic Facts About Depression:

 Cognitive – People with negative thinking patterns and low self-esteem are more likely to develop clinical depression.

-Medications – Side effects of some medications can bring about depression.
+Medications – The side effects of some medications can bring about depression.

-Genetic – A family history of depression increases the risk for developing the illness.
-Some studies also suggest that a combination of genes and environmental factors work together to increase risk for depression.
+Genetic – A family history of depression increases the risk of developing the illness.
+Some studies also suggest that a combination of genes and environmental factors work together to increase the risk for depression.

 What Are the Different Kinds of Depression?